Anaplastic Adrenal Cancer

 Adrenocortical cancers (ACs) are uncommon malignancies that can have protean clinical manifestations.
 Adrenocortical masses are common; autopsy studies show that approximately 5-15% of the general adult population may have adrenal incidentalomas.
 Anaplastic Adrenal Cancer is a sub-type of adrenal cancer that shows virtually no cellular differentiation.
 It is not associated with the overproduction of hormones as in other adrenal carcinomas.
 Abdominal pain is a presenting symptom.

-The U.S. Social Security Administration (SSA) has included Anaplastic Adrenal Cancer - with distant metastases or inoperable, resectable or recurrent as a Compassionate Allowance, which expedites certain disability conditions claims.
+The U.S. Social Security Administration (SSA) has included Anaplastic Adrenal Cancer - with distant metastases or inoperable, resectable or recurrent as a Compassionate Allowance to expedite a disability claim.

 Adrenocortical Cancer Alternate Names: